Montessori Mom

 Control of Error: The tops won’t fit on properly.

-Short Bead Stair
+Advanced math: Short Bead Stair

-but is easy to make the beads yourself.
+It is easy to make the beads yourself.
 You can get heavy wire, needle nose pliers, and various beads at any craft store.
 If you are in a hurry, try using plastic beads that fasten (snap) together (Sometimes they are called “pop beads.”
 You can use any color for the bead bars, each bar needs to be a different color.

 Number Frames Make your own frames Materials: Poster board-divided into nine squares 2 ½ by 5 inch with the number 10 written on each square.
 Nine 2 ½ by 5 inch squares with numbers 1 through 9 written on each square.
 Velcro stick on circles or squares Method: Make a strip of nine squares, over each “0” place a small stick Velcro piece.
 On the back of each number card (1-9) place the corresponding Velcro piece.